GhanafiK/GhanafiK/README.md

 ###

-<p align="left">A motivated Front-end Developer with over one year of experience in developing dynamic and <br>responsive web applications using Angular.
-Proficient in Angular, TypeScript, HTML, CSS.
-Collaborative <br>team player with a proven ability to work closely with designers, and stakeholders to deliver seamless <br>user experiences.
-Recognized for writing clean, maintainable, and testable code, as well as optimizing <br>application performance and user satisfaction.
-Passionate about continuous learning and leveraging <br>innovative solutions to solve complex problems.</p>
+<p align="left">A motivated Full-Stack Developer with over one year of experience in developing dynamic and responsive web applications using Angular and .NET.
+Proficient in Angular, TypeScript, HTML, CSS, C# and SQL Server.
+Skilled in building end-to-end solutions, from crafting intuitive user interfaces to implementing robust server-side logic and database management.
+Collaborative team player with a proven ability to work closely with designers, and stakeholders to deliver seamless user experiences.
+Recognized for writing clean, maintainable, and testable code, as well as optimizing application performance and user satisfaction.
+Passionate about continuous learning and leveraging innovative solutions to solve complex problems.</p>

 ###